-What have GHE alumni said about the cohort model?
+What have GHE alumni said about the family-like learning community?

 “It is incredible for me to think about how I and many of my cohort members are two thirds done with our master’s degree.
 It seems like just yesterday I got my acceptance letter or that I stayed up until two in the morning in Madrid just to meet my soon-to-be cohort on Zoom.
 Little did I know they would be some of the people that filled my support system and keep me working and motivated to push through each week, month and semester.” (written in 2021 during the global pandemic).

 “This cohort model really is what got me through this past year of grad school – we were constantly able to lift each other up, celebrate our successes, and work together to push past difficult moments.
 I can’t imagine being in any other cohort than my own, and I also know that we’re uniquely prepared to keep in contact with each other in the future.” (written in 2021 during the global pandemic)

 “I also want to let you know how much being a part of the GHE cohort has meant to me.
 Not only getting to take courses that I am incredibly interested in, but also being part of the family […] has been such an influential part of my grad school experience.”

 “I really like the cohort model, it helps me find my niche within a campus as large as UW-Madison.”

 “I think one of the most beneficial aspects of the GHE program was the cohort model.
 It really helped me connect with other students and learn from them, and it also provided comfort and familiarity in the courses.”

 “The cohort model and those relationships really helped me build my confidence because everyone was so supportive and we all wanted to see each other succeed.
 When I started the program I never expected to become so close with the cohort group, but I know I gained lifelong friends.”